fslev/cucumber-jutils/Readme.md

 ```

 # <a name="utility-classes"></a> 5.
 Utility classes
 - `ScenarioVars` - it stores all scenario variables.
-Use it via injection `com.google.inject.Inject`
+Use it via injection: `com.google.inject.Inject`
 - `ScenarioVarsUtils` - it sets scenario variables and parses files and directories for both scenario variables and SpEL expressions
 - `ScenarioVarsParser` - it parses a String for scenario variables and SpEL expressions
 - `ScenarioUtils` - fast access to the underlying Cucumber `Scenario.class` and used for writing: